GLIMS-RGI/rgi_user_guide/_sources/01_introduction.md

 **Earlier versions**

-Earlier versions of the User Guide (then called Technical Report) are referenced as "RGI Consortium (2017)" (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).
-The RGI 6.0 data set is referenced as:

-*RGI Consortium, 2017.
+The RGI 6.0 data set is referenced as: *RGI Consortium, 2017.
 Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 6.
 Boulder, Colorado USA.
-NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/4m1f-gd79*
+NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/4m1f-gd79.*

+Earlier versions of the User Guide (then called Technical Report) are referenced as: "RGI Consortium (2017), Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0.
+GLIMS Technical Report" and earlier versions as "Arendt et al." (various dates).

 A detailed scientific description of the RGI version 3.2 is given by {cite:t}`Pfeffer2014`.